Back up VMware VMs with Azure Backup Server

-- Automatically grow: If you turn on this setting, if data in the protected group outgrows the initial allocation, System Center Data Protection Manager tries to increase the disk size by 25 percent.
+- Automatically grow: If you turn on this setting, if data in the protected group outgrows the initial allocation, Azure Backup Server tries to increase the disk size by 25 percent.

 Storage pool details: Shows the status of the storage pool, including total and remaining disk size.

-On the Choose Replica Creation Method page, specify how you want to generate the initial copy, or replica, of the protected data on Azure Backup Server.
+In Choose Replica Creation Method page, specify how you want to take the initial backup, and then click Next.

 For large amounts of data or less-than-optimal network conditions, consider replicating the data offline by using removable media.

-If you don't want to configure automatic consistency checks, you can run a manual check.
-In the protection area of the Azure Backup Server console, right-click the protection group and then select Perform Consistency Check.
+- If you don't want to configure automatic consistency checks, you can run a manual check.
+To do this, right-click the protection group > Perform Consistency Check.

-On the Specify Online Protection Data page, select one or more data sources that you want to protect.
+In Specify Online Protection Data page, select the VMs or VM folders that you want to back up.
 You can select the members individually, or click Select All to choose all members.
-After you choose the members, click Next.
+Then click Next.

 On the Specify Online Retention Policy page, indicate how long you want to keep the recovery points that are created from the daily/weekly/monthly/yearly backups to Azure. then click Next.

-There is no time limit for how long you can keep data in Azure.
-When you store recovery point data in Azure, the only limit is that you cannot have more than 9999 recovery points per protected instance.
+- The only limit is that you can't have more than 9999 recovery points per protected instance.
 In this example, the protected instance is the VMware server.

-On the Summary page, review the details for your protection group members and settings, and then click Create Group.
+On the Summary page, review the settings, and then click Create Group.